 PhD Student

-Computational modelling of the ankle joint complex to understand relationship between bone motion and soft tissue behaviour
+Computational modelling of the ankle joint complex to understand relationship between bone motion and soft tissue behaviour.

 IMG_3012